NAKSEUNGCHOI/Data-Structure-and-Algorithm/README.md

 # Data-Structure-and-Algorithm

-UW ECE Data structure and algorithm
+UW CSE Data structure and algorithm

 ## Table of Contents